 Prerequisites: ECON 2105 Minimum Grade: D and ECON 2106 Minimum Grade: D and (MATH 1111 Minimum Grade: D or MATH 1113 Minimum Grade: D )

-this course is to give students a more comprehensive overview
+overall goal of this course is to give students a more

 (1) accurately describe macroeconomic concepts such as GDP, inflation, unemployment, federal budget deficit, and the tools of monetary policy (LG7, LG8)

 (2) recognize open economy issues such as capital flows, exchange rates, and trade deficits and be able to identify current problems facing the U.S. and the world economy (LG7, LG8, LG9)